 RCIA is the process by which adults become Catholic, receive sacraments they missed as a child, or return to the Church.
 Team members and sponsors are needed to provide education, hospitality, support and facilitation at gatherings and to guide catechumens on their journey toward a fuller practice of their Faith.

-Weekly faith formation classes for grades 1-6 are held in between the 8:30 and 10:30 a.m.
-Masses.
+Becoming Disciples classes for grades 6-8 are held after the Sunday 9:30AM Mass.
 Faith formation topics are associated with the Sunday readings and the homily series.
 All lessons and materials are provided.
-Grades 7 & 8 meet at varying times.
-Adults and teens are needed to lead the weekly classes that are held from September to May.
+Adult facilitators are needed to lead the classes that are held from September to May.

 Members of this team are responsible for defining learning goals and strategies for parishioners of Sacred Heart of all ages.
 This team strives to create opportunities to nurture and encourage a healthy and active faith life.